matijapiskorec/archlinux-usb/vim.md

 ## Registers

-Registers that contains X primary selection: "+, "* Paste from a primary selection register: "+p
+Registers that contains X primary selection: `"+`, `"*` Paste from a primary selection register: `"+p`
 Display registers: :registers, :di

 ## Surround plugin oneliners

-Change double quotes to single: csi"'
+Change double quotes to single: `csi"'`
-Put double quotes on inner word: ysiw"
+Put double quotes on inner word: `ysiw"`
 Delete double quotes: ds"
-Sorround visual selection with double quotes: S"
+Sorround visual selection with double quotes: `S"`

 ## Vim oneliners

-Delete one word three times: 3dw
+Delete one word three times: `3dw`
-Delete three words one time: d3w
+Delete three words one time: `d3w`
-Delete two words, repeated three times: 3d2w
+Delete two words, repeated three times: `3d2w`
-Change the next match (can be repeated with .): cgn Substitute all occurrences across all lines: :s/pattern/replacement/g Substitute all occurrences across all lines with confirmation: :s/pattern/replacement/g Append semicolon at the end of each line in file: :%normal A;
-Append semicolon at the beginning of each line in file: :%normal I;
-Delete first word after first space on each line matching pattern: :g/pattern/norm f de Copy all matching lines to the end of the file: :g/pattern/co $
+Change the next match (can be repeated with .): `cgn` Substitute all occurrences across all lines: `:s/pattern/replacement/g` Substitute all occurrences across all lines with confirmation: `:s/pattern/replacement/g` Append semicolon at the end of each line in file: `:%normal A;` Append semicolon at the beginning of each line in file: `:%normal I;` Delete first word after first space on each line matching pattern: `:g/pattern/norm f de` Copy all matching lines to the end of the file: `:g/pattern/co $`

-Copy all matching lines by appending them to register a: :let @a='' | %g/pattern/y A You can then paste them by: "ap
+Copy all matching lines by appending them to register a: `:let @a='' | %g/pattern/y A` You can then paste them by: `"ap`

 ## Reading from a shell